starr749/APIapp/README.md

 Also built with the idea that using a framework like play or spray would be cheating :P

-## Not completely working

-So I did not realize how hard it was to Serialize complex datatypes into JSON in scala, so I am just returning my data in a basic string
+## Now returning JSON

+So it seems that spray wins the easiest way to serialize nested data type award.
+Now data is returned using spray's toJson.prettyprint method.

 ## What the data looks like